 How to Compare Emerging Markets ETFs

-Emerging markets ETFs aren’t all created equal.
+Emerging markets funds aren’t all created equal.
 Some will generate greater returns, some will charge higher fees, and some will take more profound risks than others.

 Before blindly diving into an emerging markets ETF, it’s important to consider a few key stats of each fund:

-- Expense Ratio.
 An ETF’s expense ratio represents the cost associated with investing in the fund.
-According to the Wall Street Journal, the average ETF comes with an expense ratio of 0.44%.
-However, from one option to the next, these ratios can vary wildly.
+According to the Wall Street Journal, the average ETF charges 0.44% annually.
+The costs can vary wildly, however, from one fund to the next.

 1. Vanguard FTSE Emerging Markets ETF (VWO)